RS-ins/gemact-code/gemact/source/modeling.rst

 Actuarial modeling with GEMAct
 ====================================

-Distributions
+Distributions (univariate)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following table lists the distributions supported by GEMAct and makes a comparison with `SciPy <https://scipy.org/>`_.
+The table below summarises the univariate distributions supported by GEMAct together with the availability of equivalent implementations in `SciPy <https://scipy.org/>`_.

 +--------------------------------------------------+---------------------+--------------------+-----------------------------+